Learning Fair Models without Sensitive Attributes: A Generative Approach: Related Work

-Our approach FairWS is inherently different from the aforementioned approaches: (i) We study a novel problem of estimating sensitive information from relevant features to train fair and accurate classifiers.
-FairWS infers the sensitive information with a little prior knowledge, and it doesn't require the relevant features as pseudo groups; and (ii) FairWS is flexible to learn sensitive information from relevant features of various formats, like texts and graphs.
+Our proposed FairWS is inherently different from the aforementioned approaches: (i) Instead of directly using the relevant features to obtain pseudogroups, we estimate sensitive information from relevant features to train fair and accurate classifiers.
+And little prior knowledge is required in FairWS to infer the sensitive information; and (ii) FairWS is flexible to learn sensitive information from relevant features of various formats, like texts and graphs. (iii) FairWS introduces a loss based on mutual information to enable the disentanglement of sensitive information from non-sensitive information in features that are influenced by sensitive attributes so that it can effectively extract relevant sensitive information from relevant features.
 The inferred sensitive information can be utilized to regularize existing fair models.
-Also, FairWS can infer sensitive information from noisy relevant features in our experiments.
+Also, FairWS can infer sensitive information from noisy relevant features in our experiments .